wenqianchua/MDEF/docs/term02/07-prototypingfordesign.md

 >For today's course, I learned the different methods of laser engraving.

-We also learned the different products that are made with a laser cutter machine.
+We learned the different products that are made with a laser cutter machine.
 For example, laser engraving, creating a 3D model with the machine etc.

 Laser cutter is a CNC system, and also a computer numerical control (CNC) equipment.
 We use CAD, computer aided design to produce vector files.